 that in order for slaves to be discovered, they must be

 started with the '--report-host' and '--report-port' options

-with a appropriate values and they must be correctly connected
+with the correct values and they must be connected to the

 It is also recommended to use the

 --log options to specify

 a file to register all events, warning and errors.
 This is